Mohamad-Oussayli/restaurant-revenue-prediction/README.md

   - **Polynomial Regression**: Explored higher-order relationships by considering polynomial features.
   - **Ridge Regression**: Applied L2 regularization to handle potential multicollinearity.
   - **Lasso Regression**: Applied L1 regularization for feature selection and to prevent overfitting.
 - **Model Evaluation**: Assessed the performance of each model using Mean Squared Error (MSE) on the training, cross-validation, and testing sets.
 Conducted residual analysis to evaluate the model's assumptions.
-Linear Regression performed best on the test set with the lowest MSE, while Ridge and Lasso did not offer significant improvements.